 PicJumbo is run by photographer Viktor Hanacek who at first took a shot at submitting his photos to best stock photo sites.
 He was denied due to his photos “lacking quality”.
 Two years later, the images on his site have received more than two million downloads.

 All the images on his site are free but you can also opt to be a premium member which gives you access to extra images that have never been published.
 Some of these belong to a thematic collection related to some of the existing images on the gallery.

 All photos are for free while premium packages are available at $10.
 More information on premium packages here.

-Pixabay is popular option for many people who want good free stock photos.
+Pixabay is popular option for many people who want good free, best stock photos.
 They have a big collection of over 920,000 free stock photos, vectors, and illustrations.
 One of their strengths is their search tool which lets you filter results based on specific items such as size and color.
 This is very helpful especially if you’re trying to maintain a certain color theme for your blog’s images.

 Unsplash originally started as Tumblr blog but then turned into a photography community delivering top-industry images to history-makers like Deepak Chopra and Apple.
 The images on the site can be used however you want without the need to sign up or attribute to the author.
 Subscribe to their mailing list and you will be sent 10 new photos every 10 days.

 123RF is a place where 300,000 creative contributors deliver only the best quality photos, vectors, and videos.
 The site currently has 75 million creative works and every day, they update the gallery with 90,000 more content.